 This post contains affiliate links.
 This means that if you click one of these links, I may receive a commission.
 Please see my disclosure for more information.

 Differences aren't as important as similarities.

 Though we are not, my siblings and I all have biracial or multi-ethnic kids.
-This means the cousins come in all different shades from extremely fair (my youngest nephew) to pretty pigmented (that would be my child).
-When my son was a baby, my nephew made a comment that the baby looked like him.
+This means the cousins come in all different shades from extremely fair (my youngest nephew) to pretty pigmented (that would be my child!).
+When my son was a baby, my youngest nephew made a comment that the baby looked like him.
 We all found it quite funny because, skin color aside, they don't look anything alike.
 Not even a little bit.

 I really don't know what it is that my nephew saw in my son that made him think they looked alike but he saw something and in his wonderful innocence he chose to focus on that.